PrincetonUniversity/STELLOPT/BEAMS3D.md

 where $$\rho=\sqrt{s}$$.
 The `ns_profX` variable indicate the number of bins.
 The extents are $$\rho=\left[0,1\right]$$, $$u=\left[0,2\pi\right]$$, $$\phi=\left[0,2\pi\right]$$,
 $$v_{para}=\left[-partvmax,partvmax\right]$$, and $$v_{perp}=\left[0,partvmax\right]$$.
 Also
-note that the 5D distribution fucntion is not normalized by volume, the user should do this before attempting to interpolate to another grid.
+note that fore version before 3.0 distributions were not normalized to the volume.

 **Wall Model** The wall model is stored for each run.
 The `wall_faces` array contains the three indices into the `wall_vertex` array which